MarquisTheCoder/ShoppingPage/README.md

   <div>

-  Searchspring(this site note the company) is a functional mock shopping page with searching, cart addition and removal as well as randomly generated content for a unique experience after each load.
+  Searchspring(this site not the company) is a functional mock shopping page with searching, cart addition and removal as well as randomly generated content for a unique experience after each load.